appwrite/rfc/024-file-tokens.md

 Currently only way to access private files in Appwrite storage is by using a user session.
 However it's painful for image previews that we want to display on our applications.
 Also there are no safe ways to share file with external users or applications without making is completely public.

 That is why we want to introduce file tokens.
 A file toke will be linked to files and manage it's own permissions over the resource as what kind of access the token will have to the file.
+Token can be passed as a header or request get parameter.

 ## Design proposal (Step 2)